sikhakollisurya/sikhakollisurya/README.md

   - Technologies used: List.
   - Link: [GitHub Repository](link-to-project)

-  -**DocHistory Management System**
+- **DocHistory Management System**
-  -**Tech Stack**: Python, Flask, SQLite, HTML, CSS, JavaScript
+  - **Tech Stack**: Python, Flask, SQLite, HTML, CSS, JavaScript

-    -Developed a web application for managing and tracking document revisions.
+    - Developed a web application for managing and tracking document revisions.
-    -Utilized Flask for the backend and SQLite for database management.
+    - Utilized Flask for the backend and SQLite for database management.
-    -Designed intuitive front-end interfaces using HTML, CSS, and JavaScript.
+    - Designed intuitive front-end interfaces using HTML, CSS, and JavaScript.
-    -Implemented robust functionality to store, update, and retrieve document history.
+    - Implemented robust functionality to store, update, and retrieve document history.
-    -Managed configurations with JSON to ensure flexibility and maintainability.
+    - Managed configurations with JSON to ensure flexibility and maintainability.
-    -GitHub: DocHistory Management System
+    - GitHub: DocHistory Management System

 ## Contact